Freight Shipping from Tulsa to St. Louis

 How much does it cost to ship freight from Tulsa to St. Louis?

-Full truckload (FTL) rates from Tulsa, OK to St. Louis, MO currently range from $1,008-$1,243 for a standard dry van load over the 469-mile route.
+Full truckload (FTL) rates from Tulsa, OK to St. Louis, MO currently range $1,008-$1,243 (roughly $2.17-$2.67 per mile over 469 miles).
 LTL shipments typically cost $458-$799 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Tulsa to St. Louis?

-Standard FTL transit from Tulsa to St. Louis is approximately 9 hrs by truck over 469 miles.
+Standard FTL transit from Tulsa to St. Louis is approximately 9 hrs by truck over 469 miles, with 1 typical fuel stop along the corridor.
 LTL shipments add 2-4 business days due to terminal transfers.
 Expedited service with team drivers can reduce FTL transit by up to 40%.

 What equipment do I need for Tulsa to St. Louis freight?